The Fluffy Jackets donate proceeds from new single to Team Rock staff

 The Fluffy Jackets is donating all proceeds from their new single “44 Blues” to Team Rock staff, after it emerged that all employees at Metal Hammer and Classic Rock magazines are laid off before Christmas with no pay.

-Manny Charlton worked double-time to get the single ready on short notice.
-Says Manny: “I am very happy to be producing The Fluffy Jackets, and it is also heartwarming that the rock community is pulling together to help out those who have lost their jobs just before Christmas”.
+The band's producer Manny Charlton, who worked double-time to get the single ready on short notice, says: “I am very happy to be producing The Fluffy Jackets, and it is also heartwarming that the rock community is pulling together to help out those who have lost their jobs just before Christmas”.

 CLICK HERE to buy the song from iTunes.

 CLICK HERE to buy the song from Amazon.

 About: The Fluffy Jackets

 The London-based outfit The Fluffy Jackets first came to international attention with their debut “Fighting Demons”, which was recorded at the legendary Sun Studio in 2014.
 The album became a critical success, scooping the "Best Studio Album of the Year" award, voted by listeners of the "The Blues Hour" radio show in France and the UK, while the first single "Why Don't You Smile" received major airplay both in Europe and in the USA.

 The Fluffy Jackets are currently working on a follow-up album with the renowned producer and former Nazareth guitarist Manny Charlton in Cordoba, Spain.